jlopezsi/causal-inference/correlation_is_not_causation_so_what_is.md

 Now we finally got the right effect estimate!

 The way we got there was a bit shaky though.
 We came up with general concepts around "confounding" and "blocking" of features.
-Trying to apply that to a datasets consisting of tens of variables with complicated relationships would probably prove tremendously hard.
+Trying to apply those to datasets consisting of tens of variables with complicated relationships would probably prove tremendously hard.

 So now what?
 Causal inference!
 ==============================

-So far we've seen that when trying to estimate the effect of marketing spend on sales by examining bi-variate plots can fail bad.
+So far we've seen that trying to estimate the effect of marketing spend on sales by examining bi-variate plots can fail bad.
 We've also seen that standard ML practices of throwing all available features into our model can fail too.
 It would seem we need to carefully construct the set of covariates included in our model in order to obtain the true effect.

 In causal inference this covariate set is also termed "adjustment set".
 Given a model DAG we can utilize various algorithms that rely on rules in similar spirit to the considerations we mentioned above such as "confounding" and "blocking", to find the correct adjustment set.

 Backdoor criteria
 -----------------

-One of the most basic algorithms that search for the adjustment set is the "Backdoor-criteria" developed by J. Pearl.
+One of the most basic algorithms that can obtain the correct adjustment set is the "Backdoor-criteria" developed by J. Pearl.
 In a nutshell it seeks adjustment sets that block every "spurious" paths between our "exposure" variable (e.g. marketing) and "outcome" variable (e.g. sales) while keeping directed baths open.

 Consider for example the DAG below where we're interested in finding the effect of x5 on x10: